DataTalksClub/machine-learning-zoomcamp/.tmp/ml-intro-rollout-02-04.md

   warning, and two-card relationship checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

+### 02-ml-vs-rules-07-rule-based-summary.jpg

+- Disposition: `imagegen`; this bounded diagram summarizes how data and code feed ordinary software to produce an outcome.
+- Invariant: `DATA` and `CODE` arrows enter `SOFTWARE`; one arrow exits to `OUTCOME`; directions and central box relationship are unchanged.
+- Crop: `598x300+0+30`, with the camera area masked, from the 598x360 source.
+- Output: `02-ml-vs-rules-07-rule-based-summary-imagegen-pilot.png`.
+- Validation: imagegen output inspected at lesson size; labels, arrows, and relationship checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, black bars, and recording overlays absent.

 ### 02-ml-vs-rules-06-predictions.jpg

 - Disposition: `imagegen`; the model-to-probability mapping is central to the